The Emergence of Fads in a Changing World: Introduction

 Among a few more recent studies that consider a dynamic state, the efficiency of learning has been a primary focus of study.
-For example, \cite{frongillo2011social} consider a specific dynamic environment in which the underlying state follows a random walk with non-Bayesian agents who use different linear rules when updating.
-Their main result is that the equilibrium weights may not be Pareto optimal, causing inefficiency in learning.\footnote{See more studies in the computer science literature, e.g., \cite{acemoglu2008convergence, shahrampour2013online} that consider a dynamic environment with non-Bayesian agents.} In a similar but more general environment, \cite{dasaratha2020learning} show that having sufficiently diverse network neighbors with different signal distributions improves learning.
-Intuitively, diverse signals allow agents to decipher the most relevant information from the old and confounded information, thus achieving higher efficiency in information aggregation.
+For example, \citet*{frongillo2011social} consider a specific environment in which the underlying state follows a random walk with non-Bayesian agents who use different linear rules when updating.
+Their main result is that the equilibrium updating weights may be Pareto suboptimal, causing inefficiency in learning.\footnote{See more studies in the computer science literature, e.g., \citet*{acemoglu2008convergence, shahrampour2013online} that consider a dynamic environment with non-Bayesian agents.} In a similar but more general environment, \citet*{dasaratha2020learning} show that having sufficiently diverse network neighbors with different signal distributions improves learning.
+Their idea is that having diverse signals enables agents to extract the most relevant information from the old and confounded data, thereby achieving higher efficiency in information aggregation.

-A more recent study by \cite{levy2022stationary} considers a similar setup where they focus on studying the implication of a dynamic state on equilibrium welfare.
-In their model, agents observe a random subsample drawn from all past behaviors and then decide whether to acquire private signals that are potentially costly.
-These model generalizations allow them to highlight the trade-off between learning efficiency and the need to be responsive to environmental changes, which results in a reduction in equilibrium welfare.
-In contrast, we assume that all past actions are observable and the private signals are free of charge.
-We consider this simple sequential learning model without further complications as our focus is on comparing the long-term relative frequency of action and state changes -- a question turns out to be non-trivial even in this simple setup.
+In a setup similar to ours, a recent study by \citet*{levy2022stationary} considers the welfare implication of a dynamic state.
+In their model, agents observe a random subsample drawn from all past actions and then decide whether to acquire private signals that are potentially costly.
+These model generalizations allow them to highlight the trade-off between learning efficiency and responsiveness to environmental changes in maximizing equilibrium welfare.
+In contrast, we assume that agents observe the full history of past actions and there is no cost associated with obtaining their private signals.
+We consider this canonical sequential learning model without further complications as our focus is on comparing the long-term relative frequency of action and state changes\textemdash a question that turns out to be nontrivial even in this simple setup.